 By studying commerce or law with us, you will get the opportunity to develop skills essential to the modern workplace, such as critical thinking, logical reasoning, making ethical judgements, analysing and interpreting practical problems and the use of technology.
 Our unique approach also ensures that you develop important skills and behaviours like collaborating with others and communication.

-Dean of schools:
+Dean of faculty:

 Tina du Plessis